 Back downstairs just off the kitchen is an integral annexe, so if you have elderly parents or grandparents in your group, or even a couple who like their own space, this will suit them well.
 There’s a kitchen/diner with an electric oven, hob, microwave and fridge; next to it is the sitting room and then Bedroom 6, which has zip and link beds, an en suite wet room, and French doors that open onto a patio and the garden – a lovely spot in the summer for morning coffee or a cheeky late night snifter.

 The gardens are mostly to the front of the house and lead on to the open fields where you can take off for a walk down across the valley to the River Luv.
-There’s a little duck pond and if you fancy a soak too there’s a wonderfully bubbly hot tub where you can sit back beneath a sky the colour of forget-me-nots if we have a good summer!
-Don’t worry about the tinies, there’s plenty of room for them to run about and let off steam.
+There’s a little pond for wild ducks and if you fancy a soak too there’s a wonderfully bubbly hot tub where you can sit back beneath a sky the colour of forget-me-nots if we have a good summer!
+Don’t worry about the tinies, there’s plenty of room for them to run about and let off steam, and besides, you can take them for a romp in the play area in the shared grounds.
+You'll also have use of the games room at the back of the house; it has a pool table, table football and table tennis, but note that it's shared with four smaller holiday cottages.

 What really stands out about Pippinsands is its notable homely quality.
 It’s like if this house had arms they’d be wrapped all around you welcoming you: “Come in, come in, have tea and toast, come and sit beside the fire, come and unwind.”
 It’s hard not to, you’ll feel so settled you’ll probably wish you could live here forever.